Robust evaluation of treatment effects in longitudinal studies with truncation by death or other intercurrent events: Appendix A: Efficient estimator of the PLOT estimand

+is asymptotically efficient within this restricted semiparametric model, and thus in particular at least as efficient as \eqref{AdjDML} when both $P(T>u|A=a,L)$ and $E\{Y(s)|A=a,L,T>u\}$ are consistently estimated.
+This estimator exhibits model double robustness in the sense that it is asymptotically unbiased when either $P(T>u|A=a,L)$ and $E\{Y(s)|A=a,L,T>u\}$, or the propensity score, are consistently estimated.
+As the latter can be guaranteed when $A\indep L$ (in which case the propensity score can be consistently estimated as a sample proportion), (\ref{AdjDMLsp}) is an asymptotically unbiased estimator for $\Psi_t$, regardless of whether $P(T>u|A=a,L)$ and $E\{Y(s)|A=a,L,T>u\}$ are consistently estimated.

-Here we prove that $\hat{\Psi}^*_t$ is asymptotically unbiased if (i) models for either $P(T>u|A=a,L)$ and $E\{Y(s)|A=a,L,T>u\}$, or (ii) the propensity score, are correctly specified.
-For brevity, we focus on one representative component of the estimator, noting that the argument extends directly to the full expression.
+To prove that $\hat{\Psi}^*_t$ is asymptotically unbiased if (i) models for either $P(T>u|A=a,L)$ and $E\{Y(s)|A=a,L,T>u\}$, or (ii) the propensity score, are correctly specified, we focus on one representative component of the estimator, noting that the argument extends directly to the full expression:

 It is readily seen that this expression simplifies to

 in the limit if models for either $p_{a,u}(L)$ and $\mu_{a,s,u}(L)$, or the propensity score $P(A=1)$, are correctly specified.
 This establishes that $\hat{\Psi}^*_t$ is asymptotically unbiased under either condition (i) or (ii).